-The first task is getting the ginger!
-Typically cooks use young ginger that’s mild in heat and easy to slice.
+The first task is getting the young, baby ginger!
+Typically cooks use young ginger that's mild in heat and easy to slice.
 Its skin is translucent so it looks creamy.
 Sometimes there are pink pointy tips, too.
-I used to see young ginger at Asian markets in September but recently, I spotted some at Mitsuwa, a Japanese market with locations in major Asian enclaves; check other Japanese and Chinese markets.
+I used to see young ginger at Asian markets in September or October, but recently, I spotted some at Mitsuwa, a Japanese market with locations in major Asian enclaves; check other Japanese, Chinese, and Korean markets.
 The summer ginger seemed to be a little tougher (more heat).
+Young ginger can sometimes be found in winter too but again, it's a little more fibrous than fall ginger.
+Young ginger is pricey (over $10 a pound in 2026) but you only need a good half pound for exceptional pickled ginger that you can keep around for about a year, if not longer.

-I’ve eaten raw young ginger with Thai sausage and stir-fried with young ginger (no peeling and there’s a sweeter kind of heat).
+I've eaten raw young ginger with Thai sausage and stir-fried noodles with young ginger and scallion.
 But in the main, I pickle it to make the most of my investment.
-I’ve pickled whole knobs but that takes a while to mature.
+I've pickled whole knobs but that takes a while to mature.

-Can’t find young ginger to pickle?
-Use “old” ginger -- the kind sold at supermarkets with tan skin.
+Can't find young ginger to pickle?
+Use "old" ginger -- the kind sold at supermarkets with tan skin.
+Ginger from China is much milder than ginger from say, Hawaii or Peru.
 Pick knobs that are juicy and mild tasting.
 Scrape the ends with a fingernail to taste it.
 Peel it with a spoon or vegetable peeler before slicing.
 To reduce harshness, soak the ginger several times in just-boiled water for 1 to 2 minutes, changing the water in between soakings.
-I’d soak 2 to 4 times, depending on the heat of the ginger.
+I'd soak 2 to 4 times, depending on the heat of the ginger.
 You want some but not a ton of heat!

-What to do with all that pickled ginger that you’ll soon have in the fridge?
-Aside from the usual use for pickled ginger -- as a side for sushi, cook with it.
-Try this Chinese panfried tofu with pickled ginger recipe.
+What to do with all that pickled ginger that you'll soon have in the fridge?
+Aside from the usual use for pickled ginger -- as a side for sushi or sashimi, cook with it.
+Try this Chinese panfried tofu with pickled ginger at VWK.
+From my newsletter, cook up a simple Burmese-style ginger salad (gyin thoke).

 Japanese Pickled Ginger (Gari)